 Welcome to our wonderful Villa il Bacio del Lupo.
 This beautiful house is over 150 years old and was originally a farm.
 A house where several generations lived together with their live stock.

-Nowadays, our beautiful villa is open to guests of all walks of live.
-Families, friends, families and friends or artists who want to join our off season artist in residence program.
-At Bacio del Lupo we hope you’ll find a home away from home to spend time together, explore beautiful Umbria, study, enjoy long dinners under the trees.
+Nowadays, our beautiful villa is open to guests of all walks of life.
+Families, friends, families or artists who want to join our off season artist in residence program.
+At Bacio del Lupo we hope you’ll find a home away from home to spend time together, explore beautiful Umbria, study or enjoy long dinners under the trees.
 We also rent out medium term.